speedment/speedment-doc/pages/speedment_examples.md

 ```
 This creates an `IntStream` consisting of the ages of all `Hare`s

-If we want to select several fields, we can create a new class that holds only the fields in question
+If we want to select several fields, we can create a new class that holds only the fields in question or we can use a `Tuple` to dynamically create a type safe holder.

 ## Group By